OEmiliatanO/Rank-Based-NAS/README.md

 ./scorehook.sh
 ```

-The code is licensed under the MIT licence.

 ## Acknowledgement
+- code based on NAS-bench-201
-- code based from NASWOT
+- code based on NASWOT
+- code based on TENAS
-- code based from NAS-bench-201
+- code based on MAE-DET